isc-projects/bind9/doc/arm/reference.rst

 as bogus prevents further queries to it.
 The default value of ``bogus`` is ``no``.

-If a remote server is giving out broken NSEC records with type maps that are missing types that actually exist, ``broken-nsec`` can be used to stop NSEC records from negative responses from the given servers being cached and thus available to ``synth-from-dnssec``.
-The default value is ``no``.
+.. _server_broken_nsec:

+The ``broken-nsec`` clause determines whether the NSEC records found in negative responses sent by the remote server are ignored for the purpose of synthesizing negative responses or not.
+The default is ``no``.
+Setting this to ``yes`` can be used to prevent broken NSEC records from causing incorrect negative responses to be synthesized when ``synth-from-dnssec`` is set to ``yes``.
+This option may be removed in a future release.

 The ``provide-ixfr`` clause determines whether the local server, acting as primary, responds with an incremental zone transfer when the given